 Japanese may not be required at companies where the common in-house language is a foreign one (e.g., foreign-affiliated companies or companies that have engineering teams mainly comprised of foreigners).
 Rakuten and Mercari are leading examples, but only very few of these kinds of companies exist.
 Again, these types of companies will require high engineering skill levels.

-Students with limited development experience (e.g., internships) or inexperienced IT engineers should first aim to achieve Japanese language levels that allow one to read and write.
+Students with limited development experience (e.g., internships) or inexperienced software engineers should first aim to achieve Japanese language levels that allow one to read and write.
 JLPT qualifications are not a requirement, but the test is often used as a marker of one’s Japanese abilities during document screening processes.
 Therefore, obtaining JLPT certificates may help raise your chances of employment.
-If you are an IT engineer, an N2 level should be sufficient.
+If you are a software engineer, an N2 level should be sufficient.
 Ideally, you will want to pass the N1 level if you are attending a university in Japan.
 Before starting the job-hunting process, collect company information and look for opportunities that match your Japanese and engineering skill levels.